gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 88 — Community Building وLaunch Strategy
+### Day 88 — Community Building & Launch Strategy

-ابنِ Waitlist، إطلق على ProductHunt، واشتغل في Reddit وTwitter/X.
+Build a waitlist, launch on ProductHunt, and work Reddit and Twitter/X.

 **`Launch`**